evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 ## Performance

-The Rivian R1T Performance Dual-Motor AWD MP packs an impressive punch with a maximum power of 495 kW (673 hp / 664 bhp) and a commanding total torque of 1124 Nm (830 ft-lb).
+The Rivian R1T Performance Dual-Motor AWD MP packs an impressive punch with a maximum power of 495 kW (673 hp / 664 bhp) and a commanding total torque of 1124 Nm (830 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, and it reaches a top speed of 201 km/h (125 mph), making it a standout in its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 149 kWh and a net usable capacity of 143 kWh, providing an 6 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 149 kWh and a net usable capacity of 143 kWh, providing an 6 kWh buffer (4.0%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA range](../../../../guides/understandingrange/epa/) is 410 miles (660 km).
 The consumption is 2.9mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.